top of page

 • 2 min read

-Updated: 5 days ago
+Updated: 2 days ago

 In today's fast-paced world where being “busy, so busy, reallyreallybusy” is often celebrated, it’s easy to overlook the importance of slowing down, being present and truly listening.

+The Meisner technique, is a method commonly used by actors to get their focus off themselves and onto their scene partner.
 While the Meisner technique is typically associated with acting, aspects of it are beneficial for anyone wanting to boost their listening skills and build deeper connections with those around them.

 Here’s a simple exercise from the Meisner technique that can help improve your ability to listen…like, really listen.
 Unlike meditation techniques where breath is a focal point and your environment or surroundings fade into the background, this exercise encourages you to stay rooted in the moment.